Connect with others who understand.

 • Omentectomy — Removal of the omentum (fat that covers certain abdominal organs)

-• Biopsy — Taking a small sample from the lymph nodes or other organs to see if the cells are cancerous
+• Biopsy — Removal of a small sample from the lymph nodes or other organs to see if the cells are cancerous

 There are three main types of ovarian cancer: epithelial cancer, stromal cancer, and germ cell tumors.
 Each may be treated slightly differently.
-Doctors usually treat stage 3 epithelial ovarian cancer by taking out both ovaries, both fallopian tubes, the uterus, and the omentum.
-Removing all of these organs means that a woman will no longer be able to have children.
+Doctors usually treat stage 3 epithelial ovarian cancer by removing both ovaries, both fallopian tubes, the uterus, and the omentum.
+Removing all of these organs means that you will no longer be able to conceive children.
 If cancer has spread to other nearby organs, such as the liver or bladder, the surgeon may also remove parts of them.
-If a piece of the intestines needs to be taken out, the surgeon can usually sew the ends back together.
+If a piece of the intestine needs to be taken out, the surgeon can usually sew the ends back together.
 However, on occasion, the surgeon may need to create an opening in the abdomen where waste can leave the body.
 This is called an ileostomy or colostomy.

 Ovarian stromal or germ cell tumors may occur only on one side of the body (in one ovary or one fallopian tube).
-In these cases, doctors may be able to remove only the cancerous ovary and leave the other one in place.
-Women who keep one ovary and fallopian tube in addition to their uterus can usually still have biological children in the future.
+In these cases, doctors may be able to remove only the cancerous ovary and leave the other in place.
+People who keep one ovary and one fallopian tube in addition to their uterus can usually still have biological children in the future.

 Chemotherapy for Stage 3 Ovarian Cancer